STUDY

 Snow-ball Sampling

-Snow-ball sampling is also called chain sampling.
-It is a type of sampling where one respondent identifies (or suggests) other respondents (from his friends or relatives) for the study.
-Snow-ball sampling is adopted in situations where it is difficult for the researcher to identify the members of the sample.
-For example, a researcher wants to study ‘problems faced by migrants in an area’.
+For example, a researcher wants to study ‘problems faced by migrants in an area.’
 The researcher may not know enough number of migrants in the area to collect data from them.
-In such a case, the researcher may ask one migrant respondent to help the researcher locate other migrants to be interviewed.
-The respondents may tell the researcher about his other friends who are also migrants in the area.
+In such a case, the researcher may ask one migrant respondent to help locate other migrants to be interviewed.
+The respondents may tell the researcher about other friends who are also migrants in the area.
 Similarly, the new respondents (identified by the last respondent) may suggest some other new respondents.
-In this way, the sample goes on growing like a snow-ball.
+In this way, the sample grows like a snowball.
 The researcher continues this method until the required sample is achieved.

 Quota Sampling

 In this type of sampling, the members are selected according to some specific characteristics chosen by the researcher.
 These specific characteristics serve as a quota for the selection of members of the sample.
-Hence, the members are selected based on these specific characteristics such as age, sex, religion, profession, ethnicity, interest and so on.
+Hence, the members are selected based on these specific characteristics, such as age, sex, religion, profession, ethnicity, interest, and so on.